quintusdias/glymur/docs/source/how_do_i.rst

 reasonable only in prehistoric times) ... well that's going to be very inefficient no matter how you tile the JPEG 2000 file.

-The TIFF metadata is stored in a UUID box appended to the end of the JPEG 2000 file.
+The TIFF metadata is stored in UUID boxes appended to the end of the JPEG 2000 file.

 ... create an image with an alpha layer?